kleber-code/ushka/docs/guide/getting-started.md

-# 🚀 Getting Started: Your First Ushka App! 🐾
+# Getting Started: Let's Make Some Magic

-Ready to dive in?
-Getting your first Ushka app up and running is surprisingly straightforward.
-We've tried to keep the setup as minimal as possible.
+Alright, enough talk.
+Let's get our hands dirty.
+I'm going to show you how easy it is to get started with me.
+And I do mean *easy*.

-## 📦 Installation: A Quick `pip install`!
+## Installation: The Hardest Part (Just Kidding)

-Ushka is available on PyPI.
-Install it like any other self-respecting Python package:
+I'm on PyPI, of course.
+You can install me with a simple `pip install`.
+If you can't handle that, we might have a problem.

 ```bash
 pip install ushka
 ```

-## 🌐 Running Your First App: Hello, World (and then some)!
+## Your First App: A Masterpiece in the Making

-Ushka's designed for simplicity.
-Here's how to get a basic "Hello, World" app purring along.
+We're going to build a "Hello, World" app.
+I know, I know, it's a cliché.
+But it's a classic for a reason.
+It's the first step on a long and beautiful journey.
+Or something like that.

-### 1. Project Structure: Keep it Tidy! 📂
+### 1. The Sacred Project Structure

-Create a folder for your project.
-Ushka expects a `routes` directory for its file-based routing.
-It's not optional.
+First, create a folder for your project.
+I'm not picky, but I do have one rule: you need a `routes` directory.
+That's where the magic happens.

 ```text
 my_project/